-- Directly or indirectly initiates communication with a person or directs language toward another person, anonymously or otherwise, by telephone, telephone network, data network, text message, instant message, computer, computer network, computer system, or other interactive electronic medium in a manner intended to harass or threaten bodily injury or property damage, or makes any comment, request, suggestion, or proposal by telephone, computer, computer network, computer system, or other interactive electronic medium that is obscene.
+Directly or indirectly initiates communication with a person or directs language toward another person, anonymously or otherwise, by telephone, telephone network, data network, text message, instant message, computer, computer network, computer system, or another interactive electronic medium in a manner intended to harass or threaten bodily injury or property damage, or makes any comment, request, suggestion, or proposal by telephone, computer, computer network, computer system, or another interactive electronic medium that is obscene.

-Online harassment, cyberstalking, and cyberbullying under “Kiana Arellano's Law” is usually charged as a class 3 misdemeanor that can result in up to 6 months in jail, and/or a fine of $50-$750 upon conviction.
+Online harassment charges including cyberstalking and cyberbullying under “Kiana Arellano's Law” are usually charged as a class 3 misdemeanor that can result in up to 6 months in jail, and/or a fine of $50-$750 upon conviction.
 However, online harassment can be charged as a class 1 misdemeanor if the harassment is committed with the intent to intimidate or harass another person because of that person's actual or perceived race, color, religion, ancestry, or national origin.
 In such a case, a conviction can result in 6 - 18 months in jail and/or a fine of $500-$5,000.

 Online harassment can occur to anyone and is surprisingly common in certain circumstances such as between spouses.
 Stalking in Colorado among divorcees is a dangerous and serious offense.

-Given the consequences of an online harassment conviction, it is important to contact an experienced Colorado harassment defense attorney as soon as you can.
+Given the consequences of a conviction resulting from misdemeanor charges, it is important for anyone facing online harassment charges to contact an experienced Colorado Springs harassment defense attorney as soon as you can.
 There are numerous defenses that may be available to you, and your lawyer can help assert those defenses, protect your rights, and guide you through this difficult time.